ackrep-org/pyirk-core/docs/source/index.md

 Pyirk also aims to allow for much greater [expressive power](https://en.wikipedia.org/wiki/Expressive_power_(computer_science)) (e.g. allowing higher order logic statements) than most other approaches, despite the computational consequences.

 ## Status

 The whole Pyirk project and even much more this documentation is currently still under development and should be considered as incomplete and only partially functional.

+## Getting Started

+The best way to get started with Pyirk is to read about the basics in the user documentation and to have a look at the first example to see how the design principles translate into actual code.

 (sec_visualization)=
 ## Visualization